 Two of the most popular government scholarships for international students to study in New Zealand are:

-All universities and colleges also have their own set of scholarships which can be subject or destination specific.
-Do check with them for available options in time.
+Also, all universities and colleges also have their own set of scholarships which can be subject or destination specific.
+Do check with them for available options in time

 Keep in mind

 Every scholarship has its own eligibility criteria.
 In case of some, just an application will help you get hold of the scholarship.
 For research centric programs, you may have to submit written assignments.
 So, research well and do not hesitate to contact the university admission centre if you have any doubts.
 Your IDP counsellor can also assist you in finding the right scholarship for you.

 - Certain research programs may provide up to 100% of the tuition fee besides covering a part of your living expenditures.